Submarine communications cable: Bandwidth problems

 Early long-distance submarine telegraph cables exhibited formidable electrical problems.
 Unlike modern cables, the technology of the 19th century did not allow for in-line repeater amplifiers in the cable.
 Large voltages were used to attempt to overcome the electrical resistance of their tremendous length but the cables' distributed capacitance and inductance combined to distort the telegraph pulses in the line, reducing the cable's bandwidth, severely limiting the data rate for telegraph operation to 10–12 words per minute.

-As early as 1816, Francis Ronalds had observed that electric signals were retarded in passing through an insulated wire or core laid underground, and outlined the cause to be induction, using the analogy of a long Leyden jar.
+As early as 1816, Francis Ronalds had observed that electric signals were slowed in passing through an insulated wire or core laid underground, and outlined the cause to be induction, using the analogy of a long Leyden jar.
 The same effect was noticed by Latimer Clark (1853) on cores immersed in water, and particularly on the lengthy cable between England and The Hague.
 Michael Faraday showed that the effect was caused by capacitance between the wire and the earth (or water) surrounding it.
 Faraday had noticed that when a wire is charged from a battery (for example when pressing a telegraph key), the electric charge in the wire induces an opposite charge in the water as it travels along.
 In 1831, Faraday described this effect in what is now referred to as Faraday's law of induction.
 As the two charges attract each other, the exciting charge is retarded.
 The core acts as a capacitor distributed along the length of the cable which, coupled with the resistance and inductance of the cable, limits the speed at which a signal travels through the conductor of the cable.